-The Intergenerational Mentor Program for Art, Culture, and Technology (IMPACT) is an annual cooperative program between the Flagler Museum and the School District of Palm Beach County.
+The Inter-generational Mentor Program for Art, Culture, and Technology (IMPACT) is an annual cooperative program between the Flagler Museum and the School District of Palm Beach County.
 Each year, the Museum partners with a local school to match students and Mentors for the five-week program.
 Together, students and Mentors explore topics related to Henry Flagler, Florida history, and the Gilded Age.
 The Mentor Program for Creative Writing aims to foster the creative spirit and promotes inter-generational communication and learning.

-Each year on June 5th, the Flagler Museum opens its doors for free to the public in honor of founder and granddaughter of Henry Flagler, Jean Flagler Matthews.
+Each year on June 5th, the Flagler Museum opens its doors free of charge to the public in honor of its founder, and granddaughter of Henry Flagler, Jean Flagler Matthews.

-The Flagler Museum Education Department's Newspapers in Education Tabloid, Flagler's Florida, recently received the Palm Beach County Cultural Council's 2008 Muse Award for Cultural Program of the Year, an award given to the most "creative, innovative, original, and exemplary" cultural program in the county.
+The Flagler Museum Education Department's Newspapers in Education Tabloid, Flagler's Florida,

+The Whitehall Lecture Series in the Grand Ballroom.
+Image © Flagler Museum received the Cultural Council of Palm Beach County's 2008 Muse Award for Cultural Program of the Year, an award given to the most "creative, innovative, original, and exemplary" cultural program in the county.
 Flagler's Florida is provided free to students and is accompanied by a Teacher's Guide with five pre-visit lessons and a post-visit activity.
-Targeted to 4th and 5th grade students, the
+Targeted to 4th and 5th grade students, the tabloid tells of Henry Flagler's phenomenal impact on Florida, within the context of America's Gilded Age (1865-1929).